cyyc1/jupyter-nb-double-quote-to-single-quote/README.md

 ### Licenses

 The license of this tool is MIT License.
-See the `./licenses` directory.
+See the file `LICENSE`

 A significant portion of the code used in this tool comes from https://github.com/pre-commit/pre-commit-hooks, in particular, the file [`string_fixer.py`](https://github.com/pre-commit/pre-commit-hooks/blob/6b03546fc3082141db46b5146a1f1c4fc011f96f/pre_commit_hooks/string_fixer.py).
-As such, we added pre-commit-hooks' license as the original license (also in the `./licenses` directory).
+As such, we added pre-commit-hooks' license as the original license (see the file `ORIGINAL_LICENSE`).